pywbem/pywbemtools/docs/pywbemclicommands.rst

     | root/PG_InterOp  |
     +------------------+

-See :ref:`pywbemcli server interop --help` for details.
+See :ref:`pywbemcli server interop --help` for the exact help output of the command.

 .. _`Server namespaces command`: